meeque/mystery-disk/mystery-disk.stackexchange.md

 I then tried to pass all of these to `e2fsck`, with or without specifying a block-size.
 But it always complained about corruption in superblock.
 Outputs where pretty much the same as when using the default superblock.

 And I had no idea, if `mke2fs -n` had even produced useful results.
-Some other sources said that it only works, if called with the same parameters as when the fs was formatted.
-But I had no idea what parameters I had used over a decade ago.
-I couldn't even be sure that the `mke2fs` from back then would be compatible with the one that I use today.
+Some other sources said that it only works, if called with the same parameters as when the filesystem was created.
+But what parameters could I have used over a decade ago?
+I'm not even sure that the `mke2fs` from back then would be compatible with the one that I use today.